NikkelM/Todo-PR-Checker/README.md

 The app supports a wide array of programming languages and action items.
 Should you find that your language of choice or action item is not supported out-of-the-box, you can easily configure the app to support it.

-To minimize falsely identified comments (e.g. the characters that start a comment are contained in a string), the app will only detect action items if the comment starts in its own line.  <!-- TODO: Is this true? -->
+To minimize falsely identified comments (e.g. the characters that start a comment are contained in a string), the app will only detect action items if the comment starts in its own line.
 The following examples would *not* cause the app to flag the action items:

 ```javascript